 This is often a good option for people who find pillboxes and alarms a bit intimidating and technical to use.

 The messages can be recorded in your own voice or the voice of someone close to the user such as a daughter, son or spouse.
 In turn, this makes it much more personal with the familiar voice of a loved one providing the reminder to them.

 Careline Personal Alarm

-A Careline Personal Alarm offers extra security for people to remain independent in their own home.
 Furthermore, those taking medication to treat a long-term illness will qualify for VAT relief.
 If you have any questions about our service, please get in touch.
-Our Customer Service Team can be reached on 0800 101 3333 or via email at email@example.com.
+You can call our Customer Service Team on 0800 101 3333 or contact us via email at email@example.com.

 Editor’s Note: This article was updated on 6th January 2022 to reflect current information.